Display resolution standards: (FWVGA)

-Since a pixel must be a whole number, rounding up to 854 ensures inclusion of the entire image.
+Since a pixel must be a whole number, rounding up to 854 ensures inclusion of the entire image. is the 16:9 equivalent for NTSC (480 lines) on a display with square pixels.
+Plasma and other digital TV sets with this resolution were marketed as enhanced-definition television (EDTV) at the time.

 In 2010, mobile phones with FWVGA display resolution started to become more common.
-A list of mobile phones with FWVGA displays is available.
-In addition, the Wii U GamePad that comes with the Nintendo Wii U gaming console includes a 6.2-inch FWVGA display.
+(See also: list of mobile phones with FWVGA display.)
+In addition, the Wii U GamePad for Nintendo's Wii U gaming console includes a 6.2-inch FWVGA display.

 (SVGA)

-Super Video Graphics Array, abbreviated to Super VGA or SVGA, also known as Ultra Video Graphics Array, abbreviated to Ultra VGA or UVGA, is a broad term that covers a wide range of computer display standards.
+Super Video Graphics Array, abbreviated to Super VGA or SVGA, also known as Ultra Video Graphics Array early on, abbreviated to Ultra VGA or UVGA, is a broad term that covers a wide range of computer display standards.